This is Aunt Mary’s Story with Alzheimer’s Disease and how the profession of Physical Therapy can help patients with Alzheimer’s.

 Licensure, State of New York

 Eric Vidoni is a physical therapist licensed in Kansas and Missouri and a research assistant professor in the Department of Neurology at the University of Kansas Medical Center.
-His research focus is using brain imaging and other techniques to quantify change in brain health and ability to be independent as we age or develop Alzheimer’s disease.
+His research focus is using brain imaging and other techniques to quantify a change in brain health and ability to be independent as we age or develop Alzheimer’s disease.

 After taking a faculty position in 2010, Eric was named the Assistant Director of the KU ADC.
 He is responsible for the annual pilot awards, promoting KU ADC resources to investigators interested in Alzheimer’s disease and ensuring that projects are completed successfully with the help of the center.